 Patients who are in good overall physical and mental health and who are non-smokers are generally cleared for the procedure, but again, you’ll need to discuss your medical history with Dr. Mohan in order for him to make his final determination.

 Lastly, remember that patients need to have realistic expectations.
-While rhinoplasty can certainly change your nose’s appearance and/or function for the better, it’s important to have balanced and achievable goals.
+While Nose Surgery can certainly change your nose’s appearance and/or function for the better, it’s important to have balanced and achievable goals.

 Options and Variations